Best Tips for Painting with Dark Colors

 Step 7: Clear Coat and Add Hardware to Your Benjamin Moore Hale Navy Dresser

 As an optional last step, you can apply a clear coat to help protect your furniture piece.
 This is especially helpful with dark furniture pieces because it will protect the furniture from smudges from the paint reacting to the oils on your hands.
-Also, black and navy furniture pieces show dust easily so a clear coat will protect it from whatever you use to dust your furniture.
+Also, black and deep navy furniture pieces show dust easily so a clear coat will protect it from whatever you use to dust your furniture.

 I’ve got your back when it comes to the best clear coat for furniture.
 After much deliberation and experiementing, Varathane’s Waterbased Clear Coat in Satin (see the current price here) came out on top!

 If you decide to add a clear coat, use a foam brush (like these).
 They are super cheap and can be thrown away when you are done.
 Brush on the clear coat in long strokes as you can see in the video here.
 Let the piece dry overnight before adding the hardware and using it.